impodog/closs-int/README.md

 Configure the project with **"cmake ."**

-Run command : **"cmake --build cmake-build --target Closs_InT"**, you should see an executable created under /cmake-build
+Run command : **"cmake --build . --target Closs_InT"**, you should see an executable created under the game root

-One last thing, if you are on release branch, copy the executable under **/cmake-build**, and paste it to the project directory

 ### All Done!

-Open the executable under the **executable directory** and play!
+Open the executable and play!

 ## How to Play